 Unmappable – A reported fire that is attempted to be mapped for a Burned Area Emergency Response, Rapid Assessment of Vegetation Condition after Wildfire or Monitoring Trends in Burn Severity assessment, but due to one or more technical issues, a publishable product cannot be generated.

-USDA Forest Service Geospatial Technology and Applications Center – A Federal science and technology center operated by the USDA Forest Service in Salt Lake City, Utah that provides burn severity mapping support for BAER, RAVG, MTBS, NPS and other relevant initiatives.
+USDA Forest Service Geospatial Technology and Applications Center (GTAC) – A Federal science and technology center operated by the USDA Forest Service in Salt Lake City, Utah that provides burn severity mapping support for BAER, RAVG, MTBS, NPS and other relevant initiatives.

-USGS Earth Resources Observation and Science Center – A Federal science and technology center operated by the US Geological Survey in Sioux Falls, South Dakota that provides burn severity mapping support for BAER, RAVG, MTBS, NPS and other relevant initiatives.
+USGS Earth Resources Observation and Science Center (EROS) – A Federal science and technology center operated by the US Geological Survey in Sioux Falls, South Dakota that provides burn severity mapping support for BAER, RAVG, MTBS, NPS and other relevant initiatives.

 Vegetation Group – In the context of Rapid Assessment of Vegetation Condition after Wildfire analysis, broad vegetation classes used for spatial analysis of burned area.